 Registering for our service

 Our young person’s registration form is available to download below.
 Once registered, we’ll visit them at home to find out what they enjoy doing and how their disability affects them.
 We’ll ask what they’d like to take part in, which might be one of our own organised activities, something in the community or being linked to a volunteer friend.
 We’ll also talk about what support is needed, as we don’t offer personal care.

 With our experience of working with disabled children and young people, Friends for Leisure is well-placed to deliver disability and equality awareness sessions in primary and secondary schools, colleges, work-places and for community groups.
-If you would like to know more, please contact Jade.
+If you would like to know more, please contact Hannah.
 We make a charge for the service because we receive no funding to deliver disability awareness and there is a significant cost to providing our staff.